 - Medical Economics & Quality Management – This department is responsible for data reporting, analysis, and clinical evaluation of health outcomes by implementing provider interventions focused on improving the health of the members we serve

-For more information click here or go to www.ct.gov/husky, click “For Providers,” then select “Provider Collaborative” under the “Reports & Resources,” menu item.
+For more information click here or go to portal.ct.gov/husky, click “For Providers,” then select “Provider Collaborative” under the “Reports & Resources,” menu item.
 To leverage the Collaborative for your practice, please call 1.800.440.5071 or email us at email@example.com.

 Have you updated your information lately?
 All demographic changes for you and your practice, including additions and terminations of physicians, nurse practitioners, and physician assistants, need to be made in a timely fashion to ensure the integrity of the provider directory.
 These updates assist physicians and clinical staff, call center staff, and members when searching for or referring to a provider to access and coordinate care. . . read more

 The accuracy of your provider information may impact the payment of claims and can also affect misdirected payments, the loss of provider eligibility or the recoupment of previously paid claims.

 Any changes in address, licensure, provider specialty, certification, business name or ownership, group/clinic affiliation, and Federal Employer Identification Number (FEIN) of all National Provider Identifier (NPI)/medical providers must be communicated to DXC Technology.

 The Provider Manual is located on the DSS website and provides more information about managing and updating your provider information.
 You can access the DSS Provider Manual by clicking here or visiting www.ctdssmap.com, clicking “Information,” then “Publications.”